DJj123dj/DJj123dj/README.md

 This is a file that you can use to rapidly create a new discord bot in djs 14.</br>
 It includes all the code needed to create a discord.js Client.

 ## DJdj Development
 <img src="https://apis.dj-dj.be/cdn/djdjdev/logo-monochrome.png" width="200px">

-In 2019, I founded DJdj Development.
+In 2019 I founded DJdj Development, it's my *fictional* company for all Discord related projects.
-We create open-source bots and Discord related stuff!
+The main focus of DJdj Development is creating qualitative open-source discord bots and related npm packages for bot developers.
-Our goal is to create qualitative projects and to revolutionize the industry with new features!
+We also like to revolutionize the industry with new features, ideas and commands in our Discord Bots.

-Our most popular project is Open Ticket, a popular open-source ticket bot!
-We also have some tools & npm packages for Discord bot developers.
-Check out all our projects on our website!
+Our most popular project is Open Ticket, the most customisable open-source ticket bot on Github!
+You can check all our projects on our website!

 [Discord](https://discord.dj-dj.be) - [Website](https://www.dj-dj.be) - [Github](https://www.github.com/djdj-development) - [Email](mailto:support@dj-dj.be)